earthcubeprojects-chords/chords/whatis.md

 * **rolling archive** from which scientists and analysts can easily fetch the data in real-time, delivered directly to browsers, programs and mobile apps.
-It will only hold a certain amount of data, but usually enough to give you plenty of time (e.g. months) to transfer to your own archive system. **CHORDS is not meant to be a permanent archive**.
+It will only hold a certain amount of data, but usually enough to give you plenty of time (e.g. months) to transfer to your own archive system.
 One click brings you a CSV file.
 A few lines of code brings data directly into your analysis programs.
 * **entry point** to sophisticated real-time web services that can convert your data streams to standardized formats such as OGC, and provide mapping, visualization, discovery, aggregation and many other web-enabled functions.

+**Note that a CHORDS Portal is not meant to be a permanent archive**.

 ## Owning a Portal